meddle0x53/react-webpack-koa-postgres-passport-example/README.md

 [![devdependencies][devdeps.img]][devdeps.url]
 [![Tasks][waffle.img]][waffle.url]

-Full example using Koa, React, Passport, Mongoose, Webpack, Mocha, and on Travis
+Full example using Koa, React, Passport, Postgres, Webpack and Mocha

 This example contains a MVC pattern that presents a simple counter to the client that increments and decrements a value in the Mongo Database with Mongoose.
 The UI is all handled with ReactJS.
 It uses the yield keyword from ES6.